maoberlehner/markus-oberlehner-net/content/blog/building-a-date-input-component-with-vue.md

 date = "2018-04-15T10:42:42+02:00"
-title = "Building a Date Input Component with Vue.js" description = "Learn how to build a custom date input component with Vue.js, including timestamp conversion and automatically focusing the correct input fields." intro = "Today we're going to build a custom date input component powered by Vue.js.
+title = "Building a Date Input Component with Vue.js" description = "Learn how to build a custom date input component with Vue.js, including timestamp conversion and automatically focusing the correct input fields." intro = "Today we build a custom date input component powered by Vue.js.
 Although there is a native date input type available in all modern browsers, there are certain situations where the native date input field falls short.
 So let us take a look at how we can build a custom date input field with Vue.js..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
 +++

-Today we're going to build a custom date input component powered by Vue.js.
+Today we build a custom date input component powered by Vue.js.
 Although there is a native date input type available in all modern browsers, there are [certain situations where the native date input field falls short](http://html5doctor.com/the-woes-of-date-input/).
 So let us take a look at how we can build a custom date input field with Vue.js.

 <div class="c-content__figure">
   <div class="c-content__broad">